Qovery-Templates/strapi/README.md

       ```bash
       npm i mysql
       ```

+6. Run the project locally with
+      ```bash
+      yarn run develop
+      ```
+8. Create your admin user at localhost:1337/admin
-6. Push all the changes on your remote branch
+9. Push all the changes on your remote branch
-7. Wait for Qovery to deploy your app 8)
+10. Wait for Qovery to deploy your app 8)